Reviews You Can Rely On

 Why Trust GearLab

 Our team researched the best bikes you can buy for under $3,000.
-We've purchased and tested dozens of them, but these 11 are the best that you can buy today.
+We've purchased and tested dozens of them, but these 11 are the best you can buy today.
 We stacked them up for side-by-side comparative analysis.
 After building and weighing each model, we took to the trails and rode these bikes as much as humanly possible on all types of terrain.
 We pedaled each model for hundreds of miles on familiar trails and test loops while focusing on their key ride characteristics.
 Each bike was ridden as hard as the next, and sometimes back to back for a direct comparison to see how each performs in all situations.

 Senior Bike Editor Joshua Hutchens leads our budget mountain bike review.
 Joshua has been testing and reviewing mountain bikes with GearLab since 2017 and has ridden and reviewed hundreds of bikes.
 Hutchens started riding mountain bikes in 1987, the same year he got his first bike shop job.
 He loves bikes and is grateful to get to share his knowledge of them here and through his coaching practice.
 You can find him pedaling dirt on the West Coast or drinking coffee at the GearLab headquarters.
 Joshua's favorite trails are Captain Ahab in Moab and Mr. Toads in beautiful Lake Tahoe.